 - The next thing to look at is the Getter.
 The Getter is the grey, silver, or black, coating inside of the tube.
 If there is an air leak in your tube and air gets in, the Getter will turn a pure white color and you will know that the tube is bad.

 - You can also look for a purple glow that is very focused on a specific component inside the tube.
 Do not confuse this with a blue glow that is near the glass.
 If you see the purple glow, the tube is not functioning properly and should be discarded.

 - The next thing to look for is any loose pieces in the glass casing itself.
 Any loose pieces that are not connected will mean the tube is broken.

 - Preamp tubes can become microphonic when they are going bad.
-This means that they start to amplify sounds besides your guitar, like people walking across your floor, or ambient noise, and they will also cause feedback.
+This means that they start to amplify sounds besides your guitar, like people walking across your floor, or ambient noise, and this will also cause feedback.
 If you notice that your amplifier is acting this way, it probably means one or more of your preamp tubes is starting to go bad.